PT-141BremelanotideSexual HealthPeptides

 Key Takeaways

-—Bremelanotide (Vyleesi/PT-141) received FDA approval June 2019 for HSDD in premenopausal women — the only peptide approved for any sexual dysfunction indication.
+• Bremelanotide (Vyleesi/PT-141) got FDA approval June 2019 for HSDD in premenopausal women — still the only peptide cleared for any sexual dysfunction indication.

-—Phase III RECONNECT trial: 25% of bremelanotide patients vs 17% placebo achieved a meaningful increase in satisfying sexual events (SSEs); 50% vs 35% reported decreased distress (PMC, 2019).
+• Phase III RECONNECT: 25% on bremelanotide vs 17% placebo hit a meaningful bump in satisfying sexual events; 50% vs 35% reported less distress (PMC, 2019).

 What Is PT-141 and How Was It Discovered?